 Craster is a small Northumberland village that’s famous for its smoked kippers, handsome fishing harbour and views to Dunstanburgh Castle.
-Find out more about Craster.
+Stay in our dog-friendly cottages in Craster.

 Our top pick for four-legged friends: Take a walk along the dog-friendly beach from Craster to nearby Dunstanburgh Castle.

 Warkworth is home to the medieval Warkworth Castle, where dogs on leads are welcome, and a pretty main street that’s filled with shops, tearooms, pubs and art galleries.
 Stay in our dog-friendly cottages in Warkworth and enjoy all of this from your doorstep.

 Our top pick for four-legged friends: Take a scenic riverside walk along the River Coquet which runs right through Warkworth, then call in for coffee and a bowl of water at Bertram’s Cafe.

 Bamburgh was named Britain’s best coastal destination in a 2019 Which survey so is the perfect choice for a summer holiday to the seaside.
-The popular Northumberland village is famous for its imposing castle with the added bonus that dogs are allowed within the castle grounds as well as a sandy beach that dogs can visit all year long.
-Find out more about Bamburgh.
+The popular Northumberland village is famous for its imposing castle with the added bonus that dogs are allowed within the castle grounds as well as having a sandy beach that dogs can visit all year long.

 Our top pick for four-legged friends: You can both watch the world go by from dog-friendly Wyndelwell Cafe before grabbing an ice cream and walking up to Bamburgh Castle.

 Seahouses is a bustling Northumberland village where you can watch the fishing boats come in and then take a boat trip of your own around the beautiful Farne Islands.
 Your furry friends will love watching this from our dog-friendly cottages in Seahouses.

 Our top pick for four-legged friends: Pay a visit to Pinnacles fish and chip shop and well-behaved dogs will be rewarded with a sausage!